 The engine stop switch is for emergency use.
-If the throttle sticks, or if some other emergency requires stopping the engine suddenly, flick the engine stop switch to either of the OFF positions.
-Note: Although the engine stop switch stops the engine.
-It does not turn off all the electrical circuits.
+If some emergency requires stopping the engine suddenly, flick the engine stop switch to either of the OFF positions.

+Note: Although the engine stop switch stops the engine, it does not turn off all the electrical circuits.
 Ordinarily, the ignition switch should be used to stop the engine.